AustinQian/EcommerceAPI/README.md

 - **Error Handling:**
   API responses return clear error messages and proper HTTP status codes based on the type of failure.

----

-This documentation serves as a template for your authentication API.
-You can customize and expand it to include further details such as request/response examples for edge cases, rate limiting information, and security considerations.